Team-Rebirth/Lethal-Rebirth/README.md

 ### Known Issues

+Updating the mods after installing the modpack can cause new issues!
+Please let us know if you updated your mods when reporting them.

 - **Monster Samples disappearing on lobby reload**: Might be fixed soon, is an error caused by the v73 update that has yet to be fixed.
 - **Game Crash when hosting after having been a client**: Restart the game whenever you have been a client and want to host a lobby afterwards.
 Seems to be caused by LLL & LeathalNetworkAPI, will address it sometime.
 - **Betterfog Preset Desync**: Betterfog might use the incorrect preset, which can be noticed by unfittig color or higher fog density than your peers.